davi1381/gooEditor/README.md

 [![Build](https://github.com/connorslade/goo/actions/workflows/build.yml/badge.svg)](https://github.com/connorslade/goo/actions/workflows/build.yml) [![Latest Version](https://img.shields.io/crates/v/goo)](https://crates.io/crates/goo) [![Downloads](https://img.shields.io/crates/d/goo?label=Downloads)](https://crates.io/crates/goo)

 Library for encoding and decoding Elegoo's `.goo` file format.
-A binary is also included for inspecting and debugging the sliced goo files, with the option to dump the layers as png images.
 This is a stand alone version of this crate taken from my [mslicer](https://github.com/connorslade/mslicer) project, its an open source slicer for masked stereolithography printers.

 If you want to learn more about the goo format, make sure you read the [official format spec](https://github.com/elegooofficial/GOO).